-PPG 13 suggests that levels of parking can be more significant than levels of public transport provision in determining means of travel.
+The National Planning Policy Framework (NPPF) suggests that the transport system needs to be balanced in favour of sustainable transport modes, giving people a real choice about how they travel.
 In considering parking, therefore, the effects of the level of provision must take into account the impact on vehicle trips and the need to address the encouragement of alternative modes of travel, in particular public transport, cycling and walking.